-Yes and no. I met Frances on my first assistant director job after graduating from NIDA.
+Yes and no. I met Francis on my first assistant director job after graduating from NIDA.
 We had the same sense of humour, we were interested in the same sorts of plays.
 And Francis is not only an incredibly funny actor and brilliant comedian but a remarkably talented French-speaker and scholar.
 We’ve been talking for years about plays to work on together – we've had a million coffees and emailed furiously for maybe 8 years.
 Finally, this felt like the perfect opportunity to make it happen.

-Frances has this incredible ability to adapt the comedy so that it makes sense to an Australian ear without reducing it.
+Francis has this incredible ability to adapt the comedy so that it makes sense to an Australian ear without reducing it.
 It doesn't lose its Europeaness, but at the same time he makes it sing and he makes it funny and he makes sense of things that otherwise don't make sense and I think that the translation of something is the making or breaking of so many of these European comedies.